 Readers mostly use apple cider vinegar, which has been touted for centuries for many health benefits.
 However, wine vinegar, rice vinegar, and white vinegar may be equally good.
 They just haven’t been studied.
 Balsamic vinegar apparently is not good; it’s too sugary.

 The optimum vinegar dose hasn’t been established.
-Most reports have people taking 1–2 tablespoons before each meal containing carbohydrate, and at bedtime.
+Most reports have people taking 1–3 teaspoons before each meal containing carbohydrate, and at bedtime.
 It might be best to take vinegar with the first bite of the meal, to prevent the reported side effects of nausea and heartburn.
 But these should be rare at such low doses, anyway.
+And to protect your enamel, remember to rinse your teeth and mouth after drinking vinegar.
 You can also take vinegar tablets, which are cheap and widely available.

 Here are some recipes readers sent: